 doc. dr. sc.
 Zoran Marčić

-OM is an expert in liquid chromatography (HPLC) and development/validation of analytical methods for characterization of complex biological samples of different origin.
-She will be participate in the analysis of dopaminergic and serotoninergic responses in collected brain tissue and plasma samples.
-Main tasks will be method development, implementation and validation of selected analytical approach to detect and quantify main monoamine neurotransmitters (dopamine, serotonin, adrenaline, noradrenaline) and their metabolites using HPLC.
+OM is an expert in liquid chromatography (HPLC) and the development/validation of analytical methods for the characterization of complex biological samples of different origins.
+She will be participating in the analysis of dopaminergic and serotoninergic responses in collected brain tissue and plasma samples.
+The main tasks will be method development, implementation, and validation of selected analytical approaches to detect and quantify the main monoamine neurotransmitters (dopamine, serotonin, adrenaline, noradrenaline) and their metabolites using HPLC.

 mag. oecol. et prot. nat.
 Marko Glogoški

-Marko has began a 6 year contract in 2017. at the Faculty of Science.
+Marko has begun a 6-year contract in 2017. at the Faculty of Science.
 He works on individual differences in behavior, using both Podarcis species, Siculus and Melisellensis, as models.
 The Department has assigned him as a research assistant to this project.
-MG will be involved in the field work, behavioral measurements in the laboratory and associated data analysis and will work on the improvement of behavioral research core service.
+MG will be involved in the fieldwork, behavioral measurements in the laboratory, and associated data analysis and will work on the improvement of behavioral research core service.
 He will develop an efficient model for the integration of the obtained data.
-He is expected to defend his doctoral thesis before the end of his contract on July 2023.
+He is expected to defend his doctoral thesis before the end of his contract in July 2023.

 mag. biol. exp.
 Tomislav Gojak

-Tomislav studied Zoology at Faculty of Science, University of Zagreb, finished his Master and received a degree (mag. biol. exp.) in 2020.
-Currently a PhD student, employed at the Department of Animal Physiology from 2020 as a young researcher – assistant.
-TG will be involved in the field work, behavioral measurements in the laboratory and associated data analysis and also in developing models and analysis of results.
+Tomislav studied Zoology at the Faculty of Science, University of Zagreb, finished his Master and received a degree (mag. biol. exp.) in 2020.
+Currently, a Ph.D. student employed at the Department of Animal Physiology from 2020 as a young researcher – assistant.
+TG will be involved in the fieldwork, behavioral measurements in the laboratory, associated data analysis, and also in developing models and analysis of results.